jneterer/gatsby-sanity-developer-portfolio-starter/README.md

 </h1>

 Get your development portfolio off the ground with this deployment-ready Gatsby + Sanity CMS Starter.
 This project ships with everything you need built into Gatsby and Sanity, just plug in your Sanity API credentials, commit, and deploy your Gatsby and Sanity site!

+This starter also utilizes TailwindCSS, SCSS, and Typescript.

 ## 🚀 Quick start